Bradley University logo

 1946

-The name Bradley University is officially adopted.
+The name Bradley University was adopted.

 Find Scholarships at Bradley University